 Provincial highway operations continue to ensure safe and efficient travel.
 The transportation network is essential for maintaining the critical supply chain and ensuring people have access to essential food, medicine, goods and services.

 Travel restrictions and precautions are in place due to the COVID-19 pandemic.
 Asymptomatic people in the trade and transportation sector, including truck drivers, may be exempt from restrictions.

 Now is not the time to travel for tourism or recreation.
 By temporarily avoiding non-essential travel, British Columbians can do their part to protect vulnerable people in communities from COVID-19.

 - Access to Recreational Sites and Active Transportation Routes

 - Passenger Travel (Bus, Taxi, Ride-hail)

 - Air Travel

-All Canada-US border crossings are restricted to essential travel March 21 to April 20, 2020 at which point it will be reviewed by both parties.
+All Canada-US border crossings are restricted to essential travel March 21 for the duration of the provincial state of emergency, at which point it will be reviewed by both parties.
 “Non-essential” includes travel considered tourism or recreational in nature.

 - Highway 77, closed in both directions at Petitot River Bridge (4 km south of British Columbia and Northwest Territories Border).
 The road is closed to non-essential travel.